mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 :::

 Each cell takes up the width of one row.
-Row spanning allows to change this default behavior.
-It allows cells to span multiple rows.
+Row spanning lets you change this default behavior, so cells can span multiple rows.
 This is very close to the "row spanning" in an HTML `<table>`.

 ## API